urgdog/urg.systems/thonks/homelab.md

 B = quantity of things you've touched
 ```
 This is critical math, you must understand it.

-If you are a clever goblin like Urg, you've probably noted the best way to
-keep this ratio high is to keep "B" as low as possible.
+the best way to keep this ratio high is to keep "B" as low as possible.

-Now we face new problem: How can you un-touch things?
+New problem: How can you un-touch things?

 Urg doesn't know this yet, so we must increase "Fixed" things.
 Which
 means increasing "Broken" things (also known as "Touched" things.)